-I have made SO many different gluten free chocolate chip cookies over the years.
+First of all, I should tell you that I have made SO many different gluten-free chocolate chip cookies over the years.
 So many recipes!!!
-Many were… good (ish).
-Many were… not so good.
+Many were… good (ish), and many were, well, not so good.
 A few were just plain awful.

-It’s hard to bake gluten free and get the right texture.
-Gluten free baked goods tend to be hard, crumbly, grainy, etc. No one describes gluten free food as SOFT.
+It’s hard to bake gluten-free and get the right texture.
+Practically no one describes gluten-free food as SOFT.
+Rather, gluten-free baked goods tend to be hard, crumbly, grainy, and many times, dry.

 I am constantly refilling our cookie jar because they don’t last long around my house.

 This is a modified version of The Best Soft Chocolate Chip Cookie from Sally’s Baking Addiction.
 I made these once and they were incredible.
 Then I transformed this recipe to make it gluten-free.
 If you DO NOT need to be gluten-free then go to Sally’s Baking Addiction for the original recipe.

 Not to brag…. but my gluten-free chocolate chip cookies are just as good AND soft as the original version.
 You would never be able to tell a difference!